adamsilver/fdpb/02-Checkout.md

 Notes:

-- It creates a status which will tell users how many characters remain and place it below the field.
+- The script injects a status element below the textarea that indicates how many characters are left visually.
+- The `role="status"` attribute ensures that screen reader users can hear the status.
-- The status has a `role="status"` and `aria-live="polite"` which ensures the updates are read out by screen readers.
-Polite just means that the announcement won't happen until the user stops typing, meaning they aren't rudely interrupted.
+- The `aria-live="polite"` attribute ensures that the status is only announced when the user finishes typing to make sure they aren't rudely interrupted.
-- As the user types, the status box is updated with a message.
+- As the user types the content is updated with a message.

 ## Payment

 How it might look:

 ![Payment](./images/?.png)

-HTML:

 ```html
 <form novalidate>